 Is Hair Loss and Thinning Hair a Vitamin Deficiency ?
 (Critical Info To Know & Prevent) - By Febron

-We get many questions from people wanting to know “Is thinning hair a vitamin deficiency?”
+We get many questions from people wanting to know, “Is thinning hair a vitamin deficiency?”
 Meaning, if I’m not getting enough vitamins, could this be the reason why my hair is thinning?

 So today I’m gonna be teaching you exactly why vitamin deficiency can be the reason you started having hair loss, what specific vitamins contribute to hair growth and why you should try them before any medication.

-So some of you probably know that biotin and saw palmetto are one of the most powerful supplements that contribute to hair growth, and if you still don’t know why, here is the science behind it.
+So some of you probably know that biotin and saw palmetto are some of the most powerful supplements that contribute to hair growth, and if you still don’t know why, here is the science behind it.